 That answer depends on the show.
 Shows that focus on the technical aspect and history of the location mirror what ghost hunting is like.
 The biggest chunk of time spent during investigations is on research, analyzing, and waiting.
 It isn’t jump scare after jump scare.
 Shows that focus on the spooks are focusing on ratings, not so much reality.
-I do go into more detail about this here.

 Is Ghost Hunting Done in the Dark?

 The only time I investigate in the dark is while using infrared cameras, or if you want your auditory senses heightened while sitting down.
 Aside from those two scenarios, trying to research in the dark becomes not only difficult but dangerous.
 Trying to fumble around for buttons, swapping about batteries, and knowing where tripping hazards are all important.
 While investigating in the dark is perfect ambience for TV audiences, it isn’t practical for investigators.

 Is Ghost Hunting Dangerous?

 It can be, but not for the reasons most people ask.
 They are thinking of angry spirits that may throw objects, and it does happen occasionally.
 That tends to only happen when antagonizing a spirit, and the investigator should expect that as a possibility.
 The largest danger is what I mentioned above, and that is when the living use the location as a spot to break the law in seclusion.